robbins23/daisyui-admin-dashboard-template/README.md

 ## Daisy UI Admin Dashboard Template - DashWind
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-A free admin dashboard template using **Daisy UI** and react js.
+A free admin dashboard template using **Daisy UI** and React js.
 With the help of Dasisy UI, it comes with **fully customizable and themable CSS** and power of Tailwind CSS utility classes.
 It also comes with **redux toolkit** configured.

 ## Preview